Getting Started

 When to use SQL Server transport

-Consider SQL transport if an existing application already uses a SQL Server-compatible data store and limited amount of messaging is being introduced.
+Consider using SQL transport if an existing application already uses a SQL Server-compatible data store and only a limited amount of messaging is being introduced.
 SQL transport can be a good stepping-stone when introducing messaging into an existing system without the introduction of new infrastructure.

 Do you have questions?